-The Community 2168 Project was founded in 1999 and is a major renewal and capacity building partnership located in Miller, Liverpool.
-This project receives support from the NSW State Government, human service agencies, local government and the local community.
+The Community 2168 Project was founded in 1999 and operated until 2019.
+It was a major renewal and capacity building partnership located in Miller, Liverpool.
+This project received support from the NSW State Government, human service agencies, local government and the local community.
+The project ceased to operate in July 2019.

 Following extensive evaluation, consultation and data analysis, the Community 2168 Strategic Plan is guiding what the project will do and how we will do it.
 In recognition of past challenges and opportunities and what community and project partners have expressed to us, the project focuses on the following seven areas: